kareem-abdul/battery_percentage_notifier/README.md

 # battery_percentage_notifier
-bash script that notifies when battery percentage is above or below a certain value
+bash script that notifies when battery percentage is below a certain value

 # install
 ```